arx-tools/node-pkware/README.md

 ### Examples

 There are 2 APIs: "node-pkware/simple" and "node-pkware/stream".
-The "simple" api is recommended as it is much more optimized compared to the "stream" api.
+The "simple" api is recommended as it is much more performant compared to the "stream" api.

 #### Compressing ArrayBuffer with the "simple" API (works in browser too)